 Understanding Bigtable Pricing and Data Models

-Till we understood how to use Bigtable now let’s understand the pricing for Bigtable.
-The pricing for Bigtable varies depending on a number of factors, including the amount of storage you need and the number of nodes used, and the location you want to choose.
+We understand how to use Bigtable, now, let’s understand Bigtable costs.
+The pricing for Bigtable varies depending on a number of factors, including the amount of storage you need, the number of nodes used, and the location you want to choose.

 Storage is measured in gigabytes and is charged on a monthly basis.